ADBSQL/adb-barman/doc/barman.1.md

     --target-xid *TARGET_XID*
     :   Recover to the specified transaction ID.

+    --target-barrier *TARGET_barrier*
+    :   Recover to the specified barrier ID.

     --target-name *TARGET_NAME*
     :   Recover to the named restore point previously created with